SirTidez/Behind-Bars/README.md

 **An expansion to the police system in Schedule 1**

 ## Overview
 **Behind Bars** is a gameplay expansion mod designed to enhance the law enforcement mechanics in *Schedule 1*.
-The goal is to make arrests, jail time, bail, court proceedings, and post-incarceration systems more immersive and interactive.
+The goal is to make arrests more interesting by adding jail time, bail, court proceedings, and post-incarceration systems more immersive and interactive.

 This mod introduces:
 - Arrest consequences beyond a simple fine.